CMecrow/CM-Project-1/docs/Testing.md

 - < 900px, chosen because nav begins to clash with title text.
 Finds page also altered to provide more spacing around images and text.
 - < 710px, chosen because of 'join us' text box, begins to get cramped.
 - < 650px, chosen because find page needs condensing to stack images and text on top of each other.
+- < 600px, chosen to apply responsiveness to embedded Google map div on about page.
 - < 540px, chosen to condense nav menu and Join us form.
 Meeting information also beginning to spill out
 - < 420px, chosen as logo in nav beginning to be too big, so is scaled down.
 Text boxes on Home page require repositioning, text on join page requires resizing